Siriussee/supplychain-on-blockchain/README.md

 Retailer: accounts[3]  0x460c31107DD048e34971E57DA2F99f659Add4f02
 Consumer: accounts[4]  0xD37b7B8C62BE2fdDe8dAa9816483AeBDBd356088

 Contract: SupplyChainToken
-    MyERC20Token Deployment
+SupplyChainToken Deployment
     ✓ The deployment should be done successfully
-      ✓ The deployed smart contract has the correct name (44ms) ✓ The deployed smart contract has the correct symbol (40ms) ✓ The deployed smart contract has the correct total supply Test increaseAllowance()
+    ✓ The deployed smart contract has the correct name ✓ The deployed smart contract has the correct symbol ✓ The deployed smart contract has the correct total supply Test increaseAllowance()
-      ✓ The sender should have the amount of token unchanged (96ms) ✓ The allowance[sender][receiver] should have the amount of token increased (123ms) ✓ The increaseAllowance() should trigger an event.
-(70ms) Test decreaseAllowance()
+    ✓ The sender should have the amount of token unchanged (91ms) ✓ The allowance[sender][receiver] should have the amount of token increased (89ms) ✓ The increaseAllowance() should trigger an event.
+(53ms) Test decreaseAllowance()
-      ✓ The sender should have the amount of token unchanged (70ms) ✓ The allowance[sender][receiver] should have the amount of token decreased (86ms) ✓ The decreaseAllowance() should trigger an event.
-(52ms) Test transfer()
+    ✓ The sender should have the amount of token unchanged (79ms) ✓ The allowance[sender][receiver] should have the amount of token decreased (89ms) ✓ The decreaseAllowance() should trigger an event.
+(46ms) Test transfer()
-      ✓ The sender should have the amount of token left after calling transfer() (68ms) ✓ The receiver should have the amount of token received after calling transfer() (84ms) ✓ The transfer should trigger an event.
-(44ms) Test transferFrom()
+    ✓ The sender should have the amount of token left after calling transfer() (78ms) ✓ The receiver should have the amount of token received after calling transfer() (80ms) ✓ The transfer should trigger an event.
+(38ms) Test transferFrom()
-      ✓ The sender should have the amount of token decreased after calling transferFrom() (73ms) ✓ allowance[sender][receiver] should have the amount of token decreased (111ms) ✓ The receiver should have the amount of token received after calling transferFrom() (119ms) ✓ The transferFrom should trigger two events.
-(60ms) Test burn()
+    ✓ The sender should have the amount of token decreased after calling transferFrom() (72ms) ✓ allowance[sender][receiver] should have the amount of token decreased (102ms) ✓ The receiver should have the amount of token received after calling transferFrom() (70ms) ✓ The transferFrom should trigger two events.
+(66ms) Test burn()
-      ✓ The deployed smart contract has the correct total supply after burn() (93ms) ✓ The account has the correct balance (68ms)
+    ✓ The deployed smart contract has the correct total supply after burn() (83ms) ✓ The account has the correct balance (93ms)
     ✓ The burn() should trigger an event.
+(41ms)
-(44ms) Test burnFrom()
+Test burnFrom()
-        ✓ The deployed smart contract has the correct total supply after burn() (80ms) ✓ The account has the correct balance (88ms)
+    ✓ The deployed smart contract has the correct total supply after burn() (102ms) ✓ The account has the correct balance (108ms)
-        ✓ The account has the correct allowance (105ms) ✓ The burnFrom() should trigger 2 events.
-(47ms)
+    ✓ The account has the correct allowance (71ms)
+    ✓ The burnFrom() should trigger 2 events.
+(62ms)

 Contract: SupplyChain
+Test onwership function
-    ✓ 0.
-Testing smart contract function owner()/isOwner()/renounceOwnership()/transferOwnership() that modify contract's owner (528ms)
+    ✓ Testing smart contract function owner()/isOwner()/renounceOwnership()/transferOwnership() that modify contract's owner (544ms)
+Test role-based access control function
-    ✓ 1.
-Testing smart contract function addFarmer()/renounceFarmer() that adds/removes a farmer to/from supply chain (156ms)
+    ✓ Testing smart contract function addFarmer()/renounceFarmer() that adds/removes a farmer to/from supply chain (117ms)
-    ✓ 2.
-Testing smart contract function addDistributor()/renounceDistributor() that adds/removes a Distributor to/from supply chain (132ms)
+    ✓ Testing smart contract function addDistributor()/renounceDistributor() that adds/removes a Distributor to/from supply chain (126ms)
-    ✓ 3.
-Testing smart contract function addConsumer()/renounceConsumer() that adds/removes a Consumer to/from supply chain (111ms)
+    ✓ Testing smart contract function addConsumer()/renounceConsumer() that adds/removes a Consumer to/from supply chain (113ms)
-    ✓ 4.
-Testing smart contract function addRetailer()/renounceRetailer() that adds/removes a Retailer to/from supply chain (122ms)
+    ✓ Testing smart contract function addRetailer()/renounceRetailer() that adds/removes a Retailer to/from supply chain (115ms)
+Test business process function of supply chain
-    ✓ 5.
-Testing smart contract function harvestItem() that allows a farmer to harvest coffee (160ms) ✓ 6.
-Testing smart contract function processItem() that allows a farmer to process coffee (137ms) ✓ 7.
-Testing smart contract function packItem() that allows a farmer to pack coffee (175ms) ✓ 8.
-Testing smart contract function sellItem() that allows a farmer to sell coffee (99ms) ✓ 9.
-Testing smart contract function buyItem() that allows a distributor to buy coffee (185ms) ✓ 10.
-Testing smart contract function shipItem() that allows a distributor to ship coffee (129ms) ✓ 11.
-Testing smart contract function receiveItem() that allows a retailer to mark coffee received (136ms) ✓ 12.
-Testing smart contract function purchaseItem() that allows a consumer to purchase coffee (139ms) ✓ 13.
-Testing smart contract function fetchItemBufferOne() that allows anyone to fetch item details from blockchain (51ms)
+    ✓ Testing smart contract function harvestItem() that allows a farmer to harvest coffee (171ms) ✓ Testing smart contract function processItem() that allows a farmer to process coffee (135ms) ✓ Testing smart contract function packItem() that allows a farmer to pack coffee (170ms) ✓ Testing smart contract function sellItem() that allows a farmer to sell coffee (83ms) ✓ Testing smart contract function buyItem() that allows a distributor to buy coffee (174ms) ✓ Testing smart contract function shipItem() that allows a distributor to ship coffee (132ms) ✓ Testing smart contract function receiveItem() that allows a retailer to mark coffee received (158ms) ✓ Testing smart contract function purchaseItem() that allows a consumer to purchase coffee (145ms) Test audit fuction
-    ✓ 14.
-Testing smart contract function fetchItemBufferTwo() that allows anyone to fetch item details from blockchain (52ms)
+    ✓ Testing smart contract function fetchItemBufferOne() that allows anyone to fetch item details from blockchain (49ms) ✓ Testing smart contract function fetchItemBufferTwo() that allows anyone to fetch item details from blockchain (56ms)

 39 passing (5s)
 ```